AnPrudentia/Anima-Infinity-Public/HOW_ANIMA_THINKS.md

 Only allowed space is defined.

-> Identity does not decide the answer.
-It defines what cannot be done.
+> Identity does not guide the response.
+It defines the boundaries of what is allowed.